KiarashS/portfolio/data/authors/default.md

 I am a big supporter of open-source software.
 However, I have been involved with some closed-source projects on a stable software development methodology and technology for both large-scale and regular-size applications.

 I am not only a highly self-motivated, self-taught, creative, hard-working, and problem-solver student but also a teaching assistant, researcher, and software engineer.
-I am incredibly interested in Artificial Intelligence/Machine Learning.
+I am incredibly interested in Artificial Intelligence/Machine Learning in healthcare.
 If I am not developing codes, I am somewhere else, thinking about Artificial Intelligence.
 Also, my free time is dedicated to hiking, camping, cycling, reading, swimming, and listening to music.
 These works are my daily schedules, so feel free to ask for anything related.

 I'm interested in machine learning, NLP, and AI in healthcare.
 Much of my research and interest are about the applications of artificial intelligence to healthcare to improve quality of life.